jsliang/sublime-pelican/README.md

     -   Set to `"title_change"` to generate slug when article title changes

-        Please note that, when set to `"title_change"`, slug will be regenerated everytime you type in the title line, even if `force_slug_regeneration` is set to `false`.
+        Note that when set to `"title_change"`, slug will be regenerated everytime you type in the title line, even if `force_slug_regeneration` is set to `false`.

     -   Set to `"save"` to generate slug on save

-        To prevent unwanted slug change, slug is not automatically generated if a slug has been defined in the article by default.
+        By default, slug is not automatically generated if a slug has been defined in the article.
+        This is to prevent unwanted slug change.
         If you want to force slug regeneration on each save, you have to set `force_slug_regeneration` to `true`.

     Default value: `"save"`